puppetlabs/puppetlabs-java_ks/README.md

 Certificate authorities input into a keystore aren’t trusted by default, so if you are adding a CA you need to set this parameter to true.

+#### `extension`

+When adding a certificate into a keystore you have the option to add an extension, like Subject Alternative Names (san=ip:localhost).

 ### Namevars

 Java_ks supports multiple certificates with different keystores but the same alias by implementing Puppet's composite namevar functionality.
 Titles map to namevars via `$alias:$target` (alias of certificate, colon, on-disk path to the keystore).
 If you create dependencies on these resources you need to remember to use the same title syntax outlined for generating the composite namevars.